grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 > **Note**: Invalid metrics metadata are skipped during the ingestion, and valid metadata within the same request are ingested.

+### err-mimir-max-ingester-ingestion-rate

+This critical error occurs when the rate of pushed samples/sec is exceeded in an ingester.
+Current ingestion rate is computed as exponentially weighted moving average, updated every second.
+When the rate is exceeded in an ingester, the distributor will return an HTTP 500 status code to the push request.
+The `-ingester.instance-limits.max-ingestion-rate` option controls the ingestion rate per ingester (across all tenants in that ingester).

+This alert fires if the average number of samples ingested / sec in ingesters is above our target.

+How to **fix**:

+- Scale up ingesters
+  - To compute the desired number of ingesters to satisfy the average samples rate you can run the following query, replacing `<namespace>` with the namespace to analyse and `<target>` with the target number of samples/sec per ingester (1.5M is a good starting target):
+    ```
+    sum(rate(cortex_ingester_ingested_samples_total{namespace="<namespace>"}[$__rate_interval])) / (<target> * 0.9)
+    ```

+### err-mimir-max-tenants-reached

+Each ingester keeps all tenants that have pushed metrics in the last 3 hours in memory.
+Pushes from additional tenants are rejected with HTTP 500 status code.
+The `-ingester.instance-limits.max-tenants` option controls the number of tenants.

+### err-mimir-max-in-memory-series

+The `-ingester.instance-limits.max-series` option controls the maximum number of series per ingester (across all tenants in that ingester).

+How it **works**:

+- Each ingester keeps recently pushed-to timeseries in memory.
+- When the number of series written reaches this limit, writes are rejected.
+- Ingesters are not perfectly balanced, so the limit can trigger on a subset of ingesters before the overall series limit is reached.
+- This error occurs when the number of series in a particular ingester is over that limit.

+How to **investigate**:

+- Look at the series limit and the in-memory series trend:
+  - Find out the current 'local' limit by running this query:
+    ```
+    max by (namespace) (cortex_limits_overrides{limit_name="max_global_series_per_user",user="<tenant_id>"})
+    * max by (namespace) (cortex_distributor_replication_factor)
+    / max by (namespace) (cortex_ring_members{name="ingester"})
+    ```
+  - See the current in-memory series for the top 5 ingesters by running this query:
+    ```
+    topk(5, cortex_ingester_memory_series_created_total{user="<tenant_id>"} - cortex_ingester_memory_series_removed_total{user="<tenant_id>"})
+    ```
+- Note: The number of in memory series will typically grow by a small amount over the course of two hours, and then decrease again.
+This is because stale series are removed at 2 hour intervals (head compaction).
+- If the current trend compared to the last 24 hours looks to be relatively stable, then it is likely that gradual growth in series has caused the limit to be approached.
+Increase the `max_global_series_per_user` limit for the tenant by a suitable margin to avoid hitting the limit (5% is a good starting point).
+- If the number of series has spiked dramatically, and looks to be hitting the limit soon, increase the limit by a bigger amount (10%+).
+It may not be possible to avoid hitting the limit in this situation.
+- The ingesters should typically have enough headroom to deal with modest increase in limits, but if a significant bump was required, it may be necessary to preemptively scale up the cluster.

+### err-mimir-max-inflight-push-requests

+This non-critical error occurs when an ingester rejects a push request because there are too many already ongoing requests (across all tenants).
+The `-ingester.instance-limits.max-inflight-push-requests` flag controls the number of simultaneous requests.
+If this error persists, consider scaling out the ingesters.

+### err-mimir-max-series-per-metric

+This non-critical error occurs when a metric name has too many timeseries.
+Each ingester can hold up to `-ingester.max-global-series-per-metric / N` series per metric, where `N` is the number of ingesters in the cluster.

+How to **fix**:

+There are three possible courses of action:

+- Increase the global limit.
+Keeping higher-cardinality metrics leads to slower query times.
+- Increase the per-tenant limit (`max_global_series_per_metric`).
+Keeping higher-cardinality metrics leads to slower query times.
+- Reduce the cardinality of the metrics at the source by removing some labels or label values.

+### err-mimir-max-metadata-per-metric

+???

+### err-mimir-max-series-per-user

+This error occurs under similar conditions as [err-max-in-memory-series](#err-max-in-memory-series).
+The difference is that the limit can be set on a per-tenant basis.

+The `-ingester.max-global-series-per-user` option controls the default value and the `max_global_series_per_user` limit control the per-tenant value.

+### err-mimir-max-metadata-per-user

+???

+### err-mimir-max-chunks-per-query

+This non-critical error occurs when a query reads from too many chunks.
+Try changing the query to span across less data.
+One way to do that is to include more label selectors.
+Another is to reduce the range of the query.

+The `-querier.max-fetched-chunks-per-query` option control the default value and the `max_fetched_chunks_per_query` limit controls the per-tenant value.

+### err-mimir-max-series-per-query

+This non-critical error occurs when a query reads from too many series.
+Try changing the query to span across less data.
+One way to do that is to include more label selectors.
+Another is to reduce the range of the query.

+The `-querier.max-fetched-series-per-query` option control the default value and the `max_fetched_series_per_query` limit controls the per-tenant value.

+### err-mimir-max-chunks-bytes-per-query

+This non-critical error occurs when a query reads too much data.
+Try changing the query to span across less data.
+One way to do that is to include more label selectors.
+Another is to reduce the range of the query.

+The `-querier.max-fetched-chunk-bytes-per-query` option control the default value and the `max_fetched_chunk_bytes_per_query` limit controls the per-tenant value.

 ## Mimir routes by path

 **Write path**: